Aiven-Open/klaw-docs/docs/docs/howto/topics/Approve-a-topic.rst

    The replication factor set for this topic in this environment.

 - Requestor
-   The person who has raised this request, in most cases this will be a fellow team member but in the case of a 'claim topic' request it would be a person from another team.
+   T The person who has raised this request.
+In most cases, this will be a fellow team member, but in the case of a *claim topic* request, it would be a person from another team.

 - Team
-   The team who has raised this request, in most cases this will be a your team but in the case of a 'claim topic' request it would be another team.
+   The team who has raised this request.
+In most cases will be your team, but in the case of a *claim topic* request, it would be another team.

 - Request Type
-   The type of request being requested these take the form of an action.
+   The type of request being requested, these can take the form of an action.

 - Create
    Create a new topic Request is in this category.